lawrencela/LFG-XLE-computational-grammar-JLM-2024/README.md

    (iii) annotated rules;<br/>
    (iv) templates;<br/>
    (v) lexicon of a limited number of Chinese words.<br/>

-   In large-scale grammar development, it is common to divide the grammar into separate files; as such, any .lfg file that the grammar writer wants to include must be listed in the CONFIG.
-Since this LFG grammar is relatively small, all of the above componenets are contained in a single file, namely restructuring.lfg.

    This grammar is capable of parsing the following linguistic structures (with a limited lexicon):<br/>
    (i) Simple SVO;<br/>